-The Company has a Sharia term loan facility agreement with Arab National Bank amounting to SR 15 million.
-As at 31 December 2023, SR 14 million (2022: SR 14.6 million) was utilized by the company from the facility.
+The Company has a Sharia term loan facility agreement with Commercial Bank amounting to SR 20 million.
+As at 31 December 2024, SR 17 million (2023: SR 14 million) was utilized by the Company from the facility.
 The loan is repayable over 36 monthly installments commencing from the loan disbursement date.
 The loan is secured by promissory notes signed by the shareholders of the Company.

-In 2021, the Company continued multiple financing agreements all repayable over 36 equal monthly installments with Al Jabr Financing Company.
+In 2021, the Company continued multiple financing agreements all repayable over 36 equal monthly installments with a Financing Company.
 The Company used the funds for purchase of vehicles for the purpose of leasing them to different customers.
 The loan is secured by promissory notes signed by shareholders of the Company.
-As at 31 December 2023, the outstanding balance of funds obtained is SR 9.6 million (2022: SR 17.7million).
+As at 31 December 2024, the outstanding balance of funds obtained is SR 1.2 million (2023; SR 9.6 million).